 - Choosing to waive or decide on spousal support

 - Detailing which debts should be considered marital debts and which debts should be the sole obligation of one spouse

-Unenforceable provisions – Don’t include these in your Colorado prenup
+Unenforceable provisions in a Colorado Prenup

 Under Colorado law there are certain types of provisions that will not be enforced, (detailed in C.R.S. § 14-2-310) and include: